genesiscommunitysuccess/docs/docs/getting-started/Pre-built components/core-components.md

 id: core-components
 ---

 These core components are part of the Genesis LCNC Platform.
-They run automtically, and take away the need for much of the low-level programming that is essential to creating financial markets applications.
+They run automatically, and take away the need for much of the low-level programming that is essential to creating financial markets applications.
 It's there for you already, so you can concntrate on developing the essential value that is specific to your application.

 | Name| Description|
 |------------------------------------|